joonb14/GAZEL/README.md

 Now working on Calibration.
 Typically we are going to use 5 points calibration with SVR.<br>
 TopLeft, TopRight, BottomLeft, BottomRight, and Center<br>
 Since multi output SVR doesn't exist in android, we are using 2 regressors(with android <a href="https://github.com/yctung/AndroidLibSVM">libsvm</a>) for x and y coordinate.<br>
+However the problem is...
+I cannot get the right cost and gamma for SVR... <br>
 Training Code will be uploaded soon.
 ### Issues
 TensorFlow Lite Conversion.
 Before you load your tflite model, you must check the input details to make sure input order is correct.<br>